Visit Hiroshima, Japan

 Allow around two hours to visit the Peace Memorial Museum, which depicts the conditions at the time of the bombing through a variety of means — from eyewitness testimonies and evocative displays of personal effects to exhibits that depict Hiroshima before and after the bombing.

-Hiroshima Peace Memorial Hall
+Hiroshima National Peace Memorial Hall

 To the east of the cenotaph, the Hiroshima National Peace Memorial Hall is easy to miss because it’s largely subterranean but we recommend you look for the entrance.
 On entering, you’ll spiral down the softly lit walkways, eventually reaching the Hall of Remembrance which offers a 360-degree tiled panorama of the destruction, from the vantage of the bomb’s hypocentre.
 Small clusters of visitors fall silent slowly tracing their way around the hall.